tkjantti/13thGuy/README.md

 # 13th Guy

-A running game, similar to Fall Guys, where you run against computer opponents.
+Solo play platform battle royale game (similar to Fall Guys wihout multiplayer), where you race against computer opponents.

 The game was originally an entry in [js13kGames 2024